 Use the forward button to play through the first few moves in this example to the point where white castles

-White threatens the knight with h3, and expects black to take evasive action and retreat but no, black playsh5 instead, and white misses what is really going on, viewing only what initially looks like a great exchange with the pawn on h3 able to capture the black knight with only the threat of losing that pawn to the blck pan on h5.
+White threatens the knight with h3, and expects black to take evasive action and retreat but no, black playsh5 instead, and white misses what is really going on, viewing only what initially looks like a great exchange with the pawn on h3 able to capture the black knight with only the threat of losing that pawn to the black pawn on h5.

 Here is where the trouble comes.
-The key moves in this tactic is the black Knight to f6, opening up the diagonal for black queen, but once getting there, not retreating from the white pawn threat rather playing their pawn h5.
+The key move in this tactic is the black Knight to f6, opening up the diagonal for black queen, but once getting there, not retreating from the white pawn threat but rather playing their pawn h5.

 White can not resist this seemingly good exchange, which opens up the h file as black captures with the h5 pawn leaving a clear route for the h8 rook.

 But here comes the queen passing through f6 vacated by the Knight that set everything up, to h4 and the game is lost at this point.

 It is all very using these tactics outlines in this post, but come to the end game and you have the advantage but are unable to finish off your opponent by getting them in checkmate, then it could all have been for nothing.